Building a Web App to Talk with AI Using OpenAI's Realtime API

 });

-Here, the buffered audio data is Base64 encoded and sent to the Realtime API as an input_audio_buffer.append event.
+Here, we encode the buffered audio data in Base64 and send it to the Realtime API as an input_audio_buffer.append event.

 Realtime API

-Since the WebSocket client implementation around the Realtime API is extracted as a Composable component, you only need to implement the event handler for server events and pass it here.
+#Since the WebSocket client implementation around the Realtime API has also been extracted into a composable as a component, here we just need to implement the event handler when a server event occurs and pass it in.

 function handleWebSocketMessage(message: MessageEvent) {